Slider2732-2/Electrostatics-Circuit/README.md

 The project uses an Arduino Nano, SSD1306 screen and a simple detector circuit.

 The full circuit diagram is to follow, but the base circuit has been uploaded.
 See the Slider2732_ YouTube channel for more information and videos about this project.
+This project uses the Arduino IDE for code development.
 <br>
 ![Picture](./Pictures/ESVsmall.jpg)
 <br>